 The Arab Labour Organisation opened its third annual conference in Morocco's capital, Rabat, on Saturday (2 March).

-The Arab Labour Organisation opened its third annual conference in Morocco's capital, Rabat, on Saturday (2 March).
+Background: The Arab Labour Organisation opened its third annual conference in Morocco's capital, Rabat, on Saturday (2 March).
 Seventeen nations convened to discuss a wide-ranging agenda; they included the 16 members of the League of Arab States (Arab League) and Mauretania.

 The main topics for consideration during the three-day meeting were the problems of emigrant Arab workers, technical co-operation between member states and the situation of Palestinian workers.